Skip to main content

 Items to note about using the HTTP Practical Demonstration with unique filename DCV method

-Only use the HTTP Practical Demonstration DCV methods to demonstrate control over fully qualified domain names (FQDNs) exactly as named.
-To learn more, visit Domain Validation Policy Changes.
+Use the HTTP Practical Demonstration DCV methods to demonstrate control over fully qualified domain names (FQDNs) exactly as named.
+To learn more, go to Domain Validation Policy Changes.

 Use one of the other supported DCV methods, such as email, DNS TXT, and CNAME, to: